plforacle/heatwave-aws/run-queries/run-queries.md

-# Run queries in HeatWave Cluster
+# Run queries in HeatWave

 ## Introduction

-In this lab you will use the  MySQL HeatWave Console Query Editor to running MySQL and HeatWave queries.
-Note
+MySQL HeatWave console provides a Query Editor to ease your interaction with the database system and eliminating the need to go back and forth between the console and an external MySQL client for resource and data management.

 _Estimated Time:_ 10 minutes